vm-king/logs-project/README.md

-#Logs_Project.py
+# Logs_Project.py

 The file logs_project.py contains python code to query the news database and return lists of the three most popular articles, authors sorted by popularity, and dates on which more than 1% of requests resulted in errors.
 The code is written in Python 3.

 The news database runs on a virtual machine.
 To the install the virtual machine, complete the following steps:
 1. Install VirtualBox from virtualbox.org.
 Install the platform package for your operating system.
 2. Install Vagrant from vagrantup.com.
 Install the version for your operating system.
-3. Download the VM confirguration by forking and cloning the Github repository at  [https://github.com/udacity/fullstack-nanodegree-vm].
+3. Download the VM configuration by forking and cloning the Github repository at  [https://github.com/udacity/fullstack-nanodegree-vm].
 4. Using a terminal program such as GitBash, change directories to the directory containing the VM files.
 Inside you will find another directory called vagrant.
 Change directories to the vagrant directory.
 5. From inside the vagrant subdirectory, run the command `vagrant up` When this command is finished running, run `vagrant ssh` to log into the virtual machine.